JasonMcRay/InfiTech-1.7/README.md

 * Don't report crafting issues to mod developers.
 Report them in here, since I am the one changing recipes.
 So any recipe problems (crafting and unification) report to ME!

 ### Pull Requests
+Make them towards Dev_alpha branch
-Just make sure they work :)
+And make sure they work :)

 ### Important for using dev configs
 I made these configs available for public so you can tinker with them.
 WARNING!
 I hold no responsibility if it will break something in your world!